-factors relating to environmental, social

-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+factors relating to environmental, social and employee matters, How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?

 Not applicable as this Fund does not commit to investing in Sustainable Investments, however, they may form part of the portfolio.